barriehadfield/reactrb-showcase/README.md

 + [Webpack](https://www.npmjs.com/package/webpack)

 This tutorial requires that Ruby, Rails, NPM and Webpack are installed.
 Please see their websites for installation instructions.

-### Technologies highlighted in this showcase app

-+ For the backend we are using Rails 4.2.6 with Ruby 2.3.1
-+ NPM and Webpack to manage front end assets
-+ [React Rails](https://github.com/reactjs/react-rails) to use React with Rails
-+ [Reactrb](https://github.com/reactrb/reactrb) to write reactive UI components with Ruby's elegance
-+ [React Bootstrap](https://react-bootstrap.github.io/) to show how to use native React components in Reactrb

 ## Setup